arangodb/arangodb/Documentation/UserManual/Foxx.md

 `apps` is an object that matches routes to files:

 * The `key` is the route you want to mount at
-* The `value` is the path to the JavaScript file containing the `FuxxApplication`s you want to mount
+* The `value` is the path to the JavaScript file containing the `FoxxApplication`s you want to mount

 You can add multiple applications in one manifest in this way.

 In addition you can add an optional `lib` String.
-This is a path to a folder containing multiple JavaScript files which define CommonJS modules that you want to use in your Fuxx apps.
+This is a path to a folder containing multiple JavaScript files which define CommonJS modules that you want to use in your Foxx apps.
 They will all be loaded, so you can require them as usual.
 The `lib` folder can be structured however you want.
 If you have a folder `models` in your `lib` folder containing a file `user.js`, you can require it with `user = require('models/user')`.